A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Analytical exact solution

 which is separable in prolate (oblate) spheroidal coordinates.
-Thus, the problem of solving a partial differential equation in an unbounded domain with the Sommerfeld radiation at infinity is reduced to solving two ordinary differential equations for radial and angular prolate (oblate) spheroidal functions, $R(\xi)$ and $S(\eta)$, respectively \cite{Spence,yeh1964,Agd2014,Abramowitz}.
+Thus, the problem of solving the Helmholtz equation in an unbounded domain with the Sommerfeld radiation at infinity is reduced to solving two ordinary differential equations for radial and angular prolate (oblate) spheroidal functions, $R(h,\xi)$ and $S(h,\eta)$, respectively \cite{Spence,yeh1964,Agd2014,Abramowitz}, where $h\equiv (d/2) k$ is an adimensional parameter.